 4. Setup costs

 The intranet setup stage is crucial for a successful installation.
 Business goals and your customer strategy determine the number of features.
-For example, businesses requiring specialised resources may incur more setup costs than enterprises that need networking capabilities without much customisation.
+For example, businesses requiring specialised resources may incur bespoke intranet development costs than enterprises that need networking capabilities without much customisation.

 5. User training and onboarding costs

 Regular training on intranet features ensures your employees utilise the platform in its entirety.
 With every new software addition, your IT team should train and onboard staff members to reduce the number of user tickets raised for repetitive queries.
 In addition, training ensures a higher return on investment because employees improve their work functions and reduce time spent resolving issues.

 Frequent training sessions are an important part of ongoing intranet management

 Some intranet solutions offer services based on a price per PC.
 A larger organisation with employees distributed across different locations will incur higher intranet costs.
 The price per desktop vs a one-off subscription fee can be costlier, especially if your company does not need highly customised solutions.

 To get the most value out from intranet software, the project manager, in consultation with all stakeholders, needs to create a comprehensive strategy whose scope includes implementing the intranet project, post-installation support, and ongoing costs of maintenance required.